swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: The first match of `regex` in the collection, or `nil` if
     /// there isn't a match.
     public func firstMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

+    /// Match a regex in its entirety.
+    /// - Parameter regex: The regex to match against.
+    /// - Returns: The match if there is one, or `nil` if none. public func wholeMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

+    /// Match part of the regex, starting at the beginning.
+    /// - Parameter regex: The regex to match against.
+    /// - Returns: The match if there is one, or `nil` if none. public func prefixMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?
+}

+// In RegexBuilder module
+extension Collection where SubSequence == Substring {
     /// Returns the first match for the regex within this collection, where
     /// the regex is created by the given closure.
     ///